omgnetwork/optimism/omgx_updates/Engineering_update_4.md

 Thu June 24

-Greeting from your engineering team.
+Greetings from your engineering team.
 We have been heads' down the last few weeks, to get many basic pieces for OMGX into place and stable.
 The most visible parts of this are an increasingly stable rinkeby testnet (https://rinkeby.omgx.network) and a working webwallet (aka gateway) with swap on/off and farming at https://webwallet.rinkeby.omgx.network.

 ## 1. Optimism Platform/Foundation